RJJxp/DT_Journey/README.md

 # DT_Journey

-For Work, the command and code
+To document CMD and code stuff;

+Python is cute